 The Friar’ sons Shute President - see at left together with ch Astelle Oven Ready & Bulliff Captain Hamilco - , Lisken Sungod & ch Buckhall Mr Micawber sired together 26 litters .
 President sired five ch’s – 1) Rhosnessey Bula’ daughter Astelle Oven Ready bred by Mr/Mrs A Astle of Court Farm , Eastside Lane , Bawdrip nr Bridgwater - Somerset (who bred also the Astelle Newfoundlands), 2) Farnaby Marnie’ son President’ Lad bred by Miss J Bulloch of Northam – Bideford , 3) Lad’ sis Pinewhispers Countess Caroline , 4) ch Artifex Arabella’ daughter Farnaby Rainy Patch , 5) Rhosnessey Melissa’ daughter Eddington Sarahband b Sept '74 bred by Lady Fermoy , probably Ruth Roche , DCVO OBE , 1908-1993 , friend & confidante of Queen Elizabeth The Queen Mother, and the maternal grandmother of Diana, Princess of Wales .
 Lady Fermoy resided at Eddington House , Hungerford – Berks and owned also ch Hollesley Cleopatra' sis H- Cazziopeia (sic) b May '67 (Warren ex ch MoonsfieldBaron' dau H- Leonora) ; one of the Eddington litter mates was named Diana … Champion Eddington Sarahband was owned by Mr E G Nash of Long White Cloud , Waterperry Road – Holton nr Oxford , who mated her to ch President' Lad which produced the Tridescent litter b Sept '78 - containing Aphrodite , Cumulus Nimbus & Ghengis Khan .

 Lisken Sungod sired a/o Gildasan Fame (maternal granddam to ch Gildasan Silver Ghost) and ch Longendale King Louis' grandsire Kithurst Dominic (bred by Miss A Margetts , St Christopher's - Kithurst Lane Storrington - Sussex , also known as breeder of Kithurst Scottish Terriers) .
-Ch Buckhall Mr Micawber sired the already mentioned ch’s bred by Parcwood breeder Mrs Mary Hector , ie Falmore Langton , Parcwood W Bear Esq & Cornhaye Smudge and , of course , also ch Forefoot Little Emily , maternal granddam to the Glynpedr ‘champagne’ litter including five ch’s , ie Dom Ruinart , Dom Perignon , Taittinger , Billecarte & Jamin .
+Ch Buckhall Mr Micawber sired the already mentioned ch’s bred by Parcwood breeder Mrs Mary Hector , ie Falmore Langton , Parcwood W Bear Esq & Cornhaye Smudge and , of course , also ch Forefoot Little Emily , maternal granddam of the Glynpedr ‘champagne’ litter including five ch’s , ie Dom Ruinart , Dom Perignon , Taittinger , Billecarte & Jamin .

 The scheme here below presents the growth rate of one of the prominent specimens of the seventies , ie Mrs How' Ch Buckhall Mr Micawber who may be considered as an example of the slow maturing kind .
 At one year having 39 i girth of chest for a height of 32 1/2 i means a tall lanky outline which is a quite favorable feature , ie no unnecessary load or call it ballast for a bodily structure in full 3D development .
 At adulthood , ca 3/4 y old , he indeed became a Mastiff magnificently filled out .